 Do you accept returns?

 Yes, we accept returns within 14 days of receipt for exchange or refund in the form of original payment.
 Returns should be unworn and free from stains, animal hair, etc. We make returns super-easy, simply enter your order number and zip code here to get started.
+Items marked SALE or sold for 30% less than their original price are eligible for exchange or store credit.
+Items marked FINAL SALE are ineligible for exchange or return.

 If you have any other return questions please email CustomerSupport@alicealexander.co with your order number.